-We all know the common things to consider when choosing an analytics company, such as expertise and experience.
+We all know the common things to consider when choosing a battery analytics company, such as expertise and experience.
 What do you view as the most important factor that most companies overlook?

-Even an experienced analytics company with no prior specific experience with batteries is going to have a steep learning curve.
+Even an experienced analytics company with no prior specific experience with batteries is going to have a steep learning curve, vs. a battery analytics company.
 A deep knowledge of the entire battery ecosystem is critical.
 What do I mean by that?

 Second, intuiting expected battery performance is by no means a given and completely depends on the ways batteries are implemented.
 Is it a power battery or an energy battery?
 Is its function peak shaving, load shifting or frequency regulation?
 Models are highly dependent on considerations such as these, and require a deep understanding of how they are best optimized using a high quality dataset driven by automated data capture from the testing portion of the line.

-Another important factor to consider when choosing an analytics partner is knowing whether that company has the expertise to help you monetize your data.
+Another important factor to consider when choosing a battery analytics company is knowing whether that company has the expertise to help you monetize your data.
 Understanding the models, algorithms and economics varies completely based on the use case.
 Having specialization with the requirements and challenges facing battery OEMs, system integrators, and operators can be the difference between understanding the information your data provides and utilizing it to maximize your bottom line.

-In considering an analytics company, many emphasize their data analytics capabilities and qualifications.
+In considering a battery analytics company, many emphasize their data analytics capabilities and qualifications.
 But how important is a deep understanding of the business side?

 If analytics are seen as segregated from the business needs, they become nothing more than a research project.
 For instance, if I have a new battery technology that has a round-trip efficiency (RTE) of 80%, you might not be impressed because you know LMO and LFP have a much higher RTE than this.
 But what if there was no fire risk and this technology could be produced for $95/kilowatt for five-hour batteries?
 Well, now you are interested.